Vietnam.vn - Nền tảng quảng bá Việt Nam

 Uranus has long attracted the attention of astronomers because of its impressive distance, about 2.6 billion km from Earth.

-To observe this planet, researchers need the support of powerful astronomical tools such as the James Webb space telescope.
+To observe this planet, researchers need the support of powerful astronomical instruments such as the James Webb Space Telescope.

-Three recent studies have shown that one of Uranus' moons, Miranda, is likely to have a subsurface ocean.
-This means that Miranda could potentially harbor extraterrestrial life.
+Three studies have recently been published suggesting that one of Uranus' moons, Miranda, may have a subsurface ocean.
+This means Miranda could potentially harbor extraterrestrial life.

-“The fact that Miranda could harbor an ocean beneath its surface is something that has never been considered before because of its size,” said Strong.
+“The idea that Miranda could harbor a subsurface ocean is something that has never been considered before because of its size,” said Strong.
 Miranda is only about 500 kilometers in diameter, about one-seventh the size of Earth’s moon.

 The Miranda report is based on images transmitted back to Earth by NASA's Voyager 2 spacecraft.
 Voyager 2 is the only human spacecraft to have passed by and photographed Uranus, in 1986.